Home / Toolbox Talks / Confined Spaces

 Conduct Routine Inspections

 Regularly audit confined spaces and safety procedures.
-Inspections ensure compliance and identify ways to improve safety.
+Inspections ensure compliance and identify ways to improve safety when enclosed space risks are present.

 Building Awareness and Team Communication